tokenn-com/ico/README.md

 ## Uniswapper

 A Uniswapper instance has to be deployed before the crowdsale commences.
-It receives a fixed share of tokens (see TokenSale Constants:  UNISWAPPER), thus becoming a token holder.
-It also receives a percentage of ETH raised.
-It sends the tokens and ETH to the token's Uniswap Market and receives the Uniswap liquidity tokens.
+It also receives a fixed percentage of ETH raised (the percentage of total tokens that are Reserves).
+It receives the projects Reserve tokens (see TokenSale Constants:  RESERVE) when TokenSale is finalized, thus becoming a token holder.
+Upon receiving the Reserve tokens it sends the ETH and their value in tokens to the token's Uniswap Market and receives the Uniswap liquidity tokens.
 Its owner can return the Uniswap Liquidity tokens after the retention period and receive the tokens plus ETH.
-It allows the distribution of its tokens.
-The assigned accounts can transfer these to their own accounts as soon as the retention period has expired.
+It allows the transfer of its tokens by its owner.

 ### Features